Darich28/Tadam-WRO-2026/README.md

 The program is compiled and uploaded directly to the EV3 brick.
 After uploading, the program is executed on the EV3 brick.

+##  Mobility and Mechanical Design

+Our robot uses rear-wheel drive with a differential and an Ackermann steering system.
+We chose this design because it allows smoother and more accurate turns.
+The differential helps the wheels rotate at different speeds during turns, which reduces slipping.
+Ackermann steering improves the turning trajectory, especially on tight corners.

+We also tested a tank drive system, but it was less stable and caused more errors due to slipping, so we decided not to use it.

+The main trade-off is that Ackermann steering is harder to build and requires careful calibration.
+However, it gives better control and consistency.

+We tested different speeds and turning angles to improve alignment before turns and reduce mistakes during navigation.

+Power and Sensor Architecture

+Our robot uses two ultrasonic sensors placed at the front sides and one gyro sensor in the center.

+The side placement of ultrasonic sensors helps detect walls earlier and adjust the path in advance.
+The gyro sensor is placed in the center to reduce noise and improve accuracy.

+We tried to balance accuracy and energy consumption.
+Adding more sensors could improve precision, but it would also increase power usage and processing delay.

+We calibrate the gyro before each run and apply simple filtering to ultrasonic data to reduce noise.

+If one sensor gives unstable readings, the robot relies on the other sensors to maintain stable behavior.

+Software Architecture and Strategy

+The program is divided into simple modules: movement control, sensor processing, and decision-making.

+We use a state-based approach:

+moving forward
+preparing for a turn
+turning
+realigning
+This makes the robot’s behavior easier to understand and debug.

+We also considered edge cases, such as incorrect sensor readings or sudden obstacles.

+To evaluate performance, we focused on:

+number of successful laps in a row turning accuracy lap time
+⸻

+Systems Thinking and Engineering Decisions

+We treated the robot as a connected system where mechanics, sensors, and code all affect each other.

+For example, mechanical design affects how accurate the sensors are, and sensor accuracy affects the control algorithm.

+We made decisions based on stability rather than maximum speed.

+Some risks we identified include gyro drift, ultrasonic delay, and accumulated error over time.

+To reduce these risks, we use calibration, simple filtering, and limit extreme movements.